UDISE Plus vs DISE – Key Differences & What Changed in 2026-27

 What is UDISE Plus?

 UDISE Plus (Unified District Information System for Education Plus) is the modern, digital replacement of DISE.
-It was launched by the Ministry of Education in 2019-20 and has been improved every year since.
+The Ministry of Education launched UDISE Plus in 2019-20 and has improved it every year since.

 UDISE Plus is not just a survey system - it is a comprehensive education management platform with separate modules for students, teachers, schools, and reporting.
 The "Plus" means it goes far beyond what DISE ever did.